hydpy-dev/hydpy/hydpy/docs/rst/HydPy-H.rst

 HydPy-H (HBV)
 =============

-HydPy implements a very close emulation of the central routines of the famous HBV96 model, introduced by Lindstroem et al :cite:`ref-LINDSTROM1997272`.
+*HydPy* implements a very close emulation of the central routines of the famous HBV96 model, introduced by Lindstroem et al :cite:`ref-Lindstrom1997HBV96`.
 As discussed in :cite:`ref-Tyralla2013`, the results of version 1 application models of HydPy-H and the IHMS-HBV96 implementation of the Swedish Meteorological and Hydrological Institute agree very well for the majority of the tested river basins [#f1]_.
 This documentation focusses on technical aspects of HydPy-H and tries to be as precise as possible regarding the implementation of the process equations.
-The background of the scientifical development of the HBV96 model is more thoroughly covered in Lindstroem et al :cite:`ref-LINDSTROM1997272`.
+The background of the scientifical development of the HBV96 model is more thoroughly covered in Lindstroem et al.
+:cite:`ref-Lindstrom1997HBV96`.

 HydPy-H is divided into three base models, which can be used to compile different application models: